anpham6/squared-functions/README.md

 }
 ```

 Similar to JSON it is better to use double quotes (or &amp;quot;) and do not use unnecessary spaces around the opening and closing tags.
 It is also recommended to lower case every element tag name and attribute since the browser does this anyway when parsing your HTML document.
-Tags that are not well-formed may fail to be replaced.
+Tags that are not well-formed may fail to be replaced including CSS properties which uses "}" incorrectly.

 ```xml
 <!-- after -->